abather3/sumaccess/RAILWAY_DEPLOYMENT_GUIDE.md

-# Railway Deployment Guide - EscaShop
+# Railway Deployment Guide for EscaShop - Updated

+This guide provides comprehensive step-by-step instructions for deploying the EscaShop application to Railway with secure environment configuration.

 ## Overview
 This guide covers deploying the entire EscaShop application (backend + frontend + database) to Railway.